MarketSquare/Robot-Framework-Mainframe-3270-Library/README.md

 ## Running with Docker

 Docker image contains everything that's needed to run the Mainframe tests.
 Currently image is not pushed to Docker hub, so steps to use it
-- Build image: ``` docker image build -t Mainframe3270 .```
+* Build image:
+  * Python 2: `docker image build --build-arg PYTHON_MAJOR=2 -t Mainframe3270-p2 .`
+  * Python 3: `docker image build --build-arg PYTHON_MAJOR=3 -t Mainframe3270-p3 .`
-- Run all tests: docker container run --rm -it Mainframe3270
+- Run all tests: docker container run --rm -it Mainframe3270-p<PYTHON_MAJOR>

 Reports are stored to /reports.
 Those can be get to host by mapping it as volume.
 E.g. in Windows CMD with current directory mounting command is ```docker container run --rm -it -v %cd%\reports:/reports Mainframe3270```